The Footsteps of Jesus

 suffer persecution.
 The offence of the cross has not yet ceased even

-To be scoffed and sneered at is a very trying thing to many.
+scoffed and sneered at is a very trying thing to many.

 Not a few, especially among the young, are kept from

-following Christ by the fear of man—that fear which brings a snare.
+following Christ by the fear of man — that fear which brings a snare.
 But

 should it be so?
-Where is the courage and dignity of such conduct?
-Reader,
+Where is the courage and dignity of such

-should the wit of the profane, the jest of the railer, cause you to disown
+conduct?
+Reader, should the wit of the profane, the jest of

-the Savior, and make light of His salvation?
-"Who are you, that you should
+the railer — cause you to disown the Savior, and make light of His

-be afraid of a man that shall die, and forget the Lord your Maker?"
-What
+salvation?
+"Who are you, that you should be afraid of a man that shall die,

-will the frowns of your companions be to you at the judgment bar?
-Will not
+to you — at the judgment bar?
+Will not the approbation of the Judge, then,

-displeasure now?
-Fear not the reproach of men, neither be afraid of their
+be an ample compensation for their displeasure now?
+Fear not the reproach of

 Let the Christian especially aspire after such a spirit.

-practically exemplified in the whole of his conduct.
+be practically exemplified in the whole of his conduct.
 O, to be decided for

-Baxter, let us learn to say:
+With good old Baxter, let us learn to say:

 "Careless, myself a dying man,